nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![AliasExecutionActivityDiagram](images/alias/AliasExecutionActivityDiagram.png)

-When a user executes a new command, `AddressBookParse` will follow these steps:
+When a user executes a new command, `AddressBookParser` will follow these steps:

 1. If the input begins with an existing command word, parses it as one of those pre-defined command.
     1. If all parameters are valid, returns the corresponding `Command` object.